buunguyen/koa-req-validator/README.md

 * Each key is a field name in the post data (e.g. 'name', 'user.name') with optional search scopes: `header` (alias `headers`), `query`, `body` and `params`.
 Field name and scopes are separated by `:`.
 If no scope is specified, all scopes are searched.

 * Value is a rule array with the final element being an error message.
 A rule can be any of the [supported methods](https://github.com/chriso/validator.js#validators) of node-validator or a custom sync/async validator `fn(value, ...args)`.
 Arguments can be provided, but make sure the omit the `str` argument (the first one) as it is automatically supplied by the middleware.
+In case the rule method needs to access info from the request, it can access the [koa context](https://github.com/koajs/koa/blob/master/docs/api/context.md) which is automatically provided in last position in arguments (see sample code below).

 If a field has no value, it won't be validated.
 To make a field required, add the special `required` rule (or its alias `isRequired`).
 If there are validation failures, the middleware invokes `ctx.throw()` with status code 400 and all error messages.